 Graduate Assistantships Resource Center

-Welcome to the Graduate Assistantship Resource Center.
+Welcome to the Graduate Assistantships Resource Center.
 This site is designed to assist faculty, students and graduate program administrators with the management of Graduate Assistantships.

 Who Awards Graduate Assistantships?

 Graduate temporary position openings at USF are posted through Careers@USF, the Human Resources' online application system.
-Please visit their site, employment.usf.edu, to search and apply for available openings.
+Please visit their site, www.usf.edu/administrative-services/human-resources, to search and apply for available openings.

 To search off-campus employment opportunities, visit the USF Career Center's website, career.usf.edu.
 This will allow students to search the Career Center's online job listing database, Career Connections.

 Office of Graduate Studies and University financial resources are used to support full-time, degree-seeking graduate students.
 Eligibility requirements are applicable to all graduate assistant classification codes regardless of classification code and/or funding source.
 To receive an assistantship, the graduate student must meet the following eligibility requirements:

 - Accepted into a graduate degree program and meet the qualifications as specified by the graduate program

 - Meet the academic qualifications as specified by the GA job code